-I hate vegetables like broccoli and peas, so I try to get all of my vitamins from salad and vegetables such as pepper, cucumber and carrot (and supplement the vitamins I’m missing out on).
+I hate vegetables like broccoli and peas, so I try to get all of my vitamins from salad and vegetables such as pepper, cucumber and carrot.

-This can be substituted depending on your favourite fruit- and this a great sweet option to take to work too if you’re working in the office.
+This can be substituted depending on your favourite fruit.
+It is a great sweet option to take to work too, if you’re working in the office.

-My parents actually gave me a pack of these when I started working freelance, as they are a healthy snack option that lasts a while in the cupboard.
+My parents actually gave me a pack of these when I started working from home, as they are a healthy snack option that lasts a while in the cupboard.

-Yogurt is a great healthy snack swap to try out, as it is packed full of calcium and probiotics (if you get Greek yogurt).
+Yogurt is a great healthy snack swap to try out, as it is packed full of calcium and probiotics.

-Yogurt is great for your stomach, and as I don’t drink much milk I like to think it gives me the vitamins I need to keep my bones strong!
+This delicious snack option is also great for your stomach.
+I don’t drink much milk, so I like to think it gives me the vitamins I need to keep my bones nice and strong!

-You could try a yogurt drink like Actimel, or scoops of plain/flavoured yogurt with fruit.
+You could try a yogurt drink like Actimel or a few scoops of plain yogurt with fruit.

 I love popcorn!
-It’s not the most filling snack, but it’s full of fibre and it’s a healthy snack swap (as long as you don’t load it with salt or sugar).
+It’s not the most filling snack, but it’s full of fibre and it is a healthy snack swap as long as you don’t load it with salt or sugar.

 Bags of popcorn are relatively cheap, and they last in the cupboard for ages.
-If you want to add a bit of salt, you can also do so while knowing how much you’ve actually added.
+You could add a bit of salt or sugar yourself, as then you know how much has been added.

 Dark chocolate is a great healthy snack swap for milk or white chocolate.
 It’s still not the healthiest option, but it has more health benefits than other chocolate.

 Do you have any healthy snack swap ideas for me to try out?
-What do you like to eat while you’re working?
+What do you like to eat while you work from home?
 What do you think of my healthy snap swaps?